fandm-college/rcs.github.io/cluster/job_scripts.md

 For the `output` directive we recommend using one of the following two forms depending on your specific curcumstances:

-- `output=myfilename_%j.out`  Here the `%j` will be replaced by the job-id Slurm generates automatically.
+- `--output=myfilename_%j.out`  Here the `%j` will be replaced by the job-id Slurm generates automatically.
 So if the job-id is 439 then the output would go to `myfilename_439.job`.
   This will make it easier to differentiate output files if you run the same job script over and over again.

-- `output=myfilename_%A_%a.out`  Sometimes a job will have sub-jobs that get run (for example, running the same simulation multiples times for the same job script but each run uses different parameters).
+- `--output=myfilename_%A_%a.out`  Sometimes a job will have sub-jobs that get run (for example, running the same simulation multiples times from the same job script but each run uses different parameters).
    In this case, `%A` refers to the job-id and `%a` refers to the sub-job-id.
 For example if you ran 3 simulations, their sub-job-ids might be 1, 2, and 3 producing output files, `myfilename_439_1.out`, `myfilename_439_2.out`, and `myfilename_439_2.out`